hybridgroup/mechanoid/examples/filestore/README.md

 ./examples/filestore/savefile.sh ./examples/filestore/ping.wasm /dev/ttyACM0
 ```

-Now connect again to the board, and you should not see the file listed using the `ls` command:
+Now connect again to the board, and now you should see the file listed using the `ls` command:

 ```
 $ tinygo monitor